8:00am - 12:00pm

 Senior Executive Leader, Board Member, M&A Advisor to Technology, Media, Licensing, Software, Healthcare & Non-Profits

 Mr. Klaas began his professional career at Hewlett Packard and Weyerhaeuser.
 Working for two Fortune 50 companies taught him the business fundamentals that he still uses today.
-Mr. Klaas began a period of successive, professional accomplishments, including senior leadership roles at several public companies and venture capital backed start-ups, one of which was named one of Entrepreneur Magazine’s “Hot 100 Fastest Growing Companies in America” in 1999.
-Opportunistic decisions early in his career included, living out of the country and utilizing his skills to serve others through several non-profit organizations.
+Mr. Klaas began a period of successive, professional accomplishments, including senior executive leadership team roles at several public companies and venture capital backed start-ups.
+After 25 years of successive achievements, including: an initial public offering, the sale of a publicly traded tech company, being named to Entrepreneur Magazine’s “Hot 100 Fastest Growing Companies” and several acquisitions, he shifted his accumulated professional skill and focus to serve others and the causes he is most passionate about.

 Over the years, the affable, adventurous social corporate entrepreneur has become known for his quick wit and ability to inspire others.
 He is a published author, accomplished triathlete, and cancer survivor.
 Mr. Klaas is often featured as a guest speaker or panelist sharing his personal story or professional insights on global business strategy and trends.
 He has been featured in several national publications, on talk radio shows, in Forbes and Ironman Magazine, and in the Orange County Register.
 Entrepreneur Magazine, the South Florida Business Journal, and Consumer Electronics Magazine have recognized him for his numerous professional accomplishments.
-He currently serves on the board of Ossic, a Virtual Reality company, as an award-winning mentor in the Evonexus Incubator Start Up program and volunteers as a guest lecturer at Chapman and UCSD.
+He currently serves on the board of Ossic, a Virtual Reality company, as an award-winning mentor in the Evonexus Incubator Start Up program and is a lecturer at the UCSD Rady School of Management.

 Mr. Klaas holds a Bachelor of Science in Business Administration from the University of Southern California.
 Jeff, his wife Marla Klaas, and their two children, Jackson and Leah, live in San Diego, and are increasingly involved in community and family activities.